yigitcukuren/mago/docs/tools/linter/rules/correctness.md

 ---
-title: Correctness Rules
+title: Correctness rules
+outline: [2, 3]
 ---

-# Correctness Rules
+# Correctness rules

 This document details the rules available in the `Correctness` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |